IanConvy/tetris-in-postgresql/README.md

 where "pos" is an integer from 1 to 10 that marks the leftmost column to place the piece, and "orient" is an integer that determines the rotation of the piece.

-An explanation of the code and a more detailed explanation of the application can be found in the `walkthrough.md` markdown file.
+A detailed explanation of the application and its codebase can be found on [my website](https://ianconvy.github.io/projects/tetris/tetris-sql/tetris-sql.html).